The Real History Behind Game of Thrones, Part 2: The Dothraki

 Though few of us know the Almoravids, Almohads and Nasrids by name, we still speak their words, play their instruments, and enjoy their food — and recreate their culture in the fictional worlds we love.

-And though nearly 1,000 years have passed, we still make pilgrimages to the Alhambra, to stand in awe of the beauty they left behind.
+And though nearly a thousand years have passed, we still make pilgrimages to the Alhambra, to stand in awe of the beauty they left behind.